 Winner: Harold Dieterle

 I can’t snark on Season 1 too much, it was the pilot, it was one of the first cooking competition shows on the air, and they were still working the kinks out.
 The producers successfully implemented some much-needed changes in later seasons (no more home cooks and sommeliers, please and thank you), so props to that.
-Steven was an entertaining caricature of a human being, and they created a nice controversy with eliminating Dave when pretty much everyone on the planet thought Tiffani should’ve been sent packing (myself included) and then the nice guy did finish first!
+Leanne and Tiffani were inspiring to watch cook, and they created a nice controversy by eliminating Dave when pretty much everyone on the planet thought Tiffani should’ve been sent packing (myself included) and then the nice guy did finish first!
 It was a good hook for starting a long-running franchise.

 9th Place: Season 7, Washington, D.C.